 - a) To safeguard and support the continued operation of the ferry services between West Clare and County Kerry and between North Clare and the Aran Islands.
-Only land use proposals that complement the sustainable operation of these services will be considered for the duration of this plan; - b) To promote the establishment of a ferry or water taxi service between North Clare and Galway City; - c) To support the provision of services and amenities for passengers in the vicinity of ferry departure/arrival points in the County; - d) To support and facilitate the development and delivery of the Doolin Pier Masterplan during the lifetime of the Plan; and - e) To ensure the development/enhancement infrastructure facilitating water-borne transport is in compliance with the environmental requirements of Objective CDP3.1 of this plan.
+Only land use proposals that complement the sustainable operation of these services will be considered for the duration of this plan; - b) To promote the establishment of a ferry or water taxi service between North Clare and Galway City; - c) To support the provision of services and amenities for passengers in the vicinity of ferry departure/arrival points in the county; - d) To support and facilitate the development and delivery of the Doolin Pier Masterplan during the lifetime of the plan; and, - e) To ensure the development/enhancement of infrastructure facilitating water-borne transport is in compliance with the environmental requirements of objective CDP 3.3 of this plan.